 - If you want to volunteer you can find COVID-19 response, as well as other roles, on the Volunteer Centre search page

-- Brighton COVID-19 Mutual Aid Facebook group or the Hove COVID-19 Mutual Aid Facebook group - this is not set up or managed by the council, its information comes from and is shared by the city's community
+- Brighton COVID-19 Mutual Aid Facebook group or the Hove COVID-19 Mutual Aid Facebook group - this is not set up or managed by the council, information is shared by the city's community

-- Brighton & Hove Food Partnership is still looking for some volunteers to help local people who are sick, isolated from loved ones or those that are struggling to afford or access food.
-While many food banks and projects currently have enough volunteers some are looking to create a reserve bank of volunteers.
+- Brighton & Hove Food Partnership uses volunteers to help local people who are struggling to afford or access food.

 Community Works and the Trust for Developing Communities are working with the council to provide a co-ordinated offer to ensure all communities are supported.